-The North Carolina Local Government Commission approved a sewer revolving loan in the amount of \$320,494.
+The North Carolina Local Government Commission approved a sewer revolving loan in the amount of \$320,494 (see Note 2- item 4).
 The rate as established under this program for the respective loan, State or Federal, is not to exceed 4%.
-This loan will be used by the Town to help finance their portion of the South Fork Sewer Project - Phase II.
-As of June 30, 2020, there were no outstanding draws made on this loan.
-Subsequent to year end, the entire amount available to the Town under the loan agreement was received.
+This loan was used by the Town to help finance their portion of the South Fork Sewer Project - Phase II.